sergio-montufar-uconn/cse_2102/quiz-app/README.md

 ## Check directory

 Make sure that you are in the correct directory.
-Navigate to Lab 0 with `cd cse_2102/quiz-app` in the terminal.
+Navigate to this lab with `cd cse_2102/quiz-app` in the terminal.

 ## Run the unit tests